openhab/openhab-addons/addons/binding/org.openhab.binding.smappee/README.md

 - Monitor serial number: this can be found at the back of your smappee
 - Account username: the username you use to log in in Smappee, same as thing setting 'Username'

-### Configuration in PaperUi

-Following settings must be configured in order to make your smappee binding work :
+Following settings must be configured in order to make your smappee binding work:

 #### Smappee Bridge